 - Student identification number (number only) at the top right-hand corner of the header.

 - References are only in NLM/Vancouver style (chronological numeric).
 Information on these referencing styles can be found on the library website at https://canberra.libguides.com/c.php?g=599301&p=4149536

 - Assignment requirements (first page).

-- Any word limits specified in assignments (in this Unit Outline or in task descriptions on Canvas) will INCLUDE all tables, figures and appendices, but EXCLUDE references (unless otherwise stated).
+- Any word limits specified in assignments (in this Unit Outline or task descriptions on Canvas) will INCLUDE all tables, figures and appendices but EXCLUDE references (unless otherwise stated).

-- Submissions which exceed the specified word (or page) length will be truncated at the word (or page) limit and only assessed to this point.
+- Submissions that exceed the specified word (or page) length will be truncated at the word (or page) limit and only assessed to this point.

 Mandatory Notifications to the Pharmacy Board of Australia

 Pursuant to the Health Practitioner Regulation National Law Act 2009, pharmacy practitioners (registered pharmacists) and education providers must report ‘notifiable conduct' to the Pharmacy Board of Australia to prevent the public from being harmed.